Systemic Risk in the European Insurance Sector: Introduction

-At the insurance subsector level, our results uncover significant heterogeneity.
-For instance, insurance brokers generally exhibit low “contribution to others,” meaning that while they are sensitive to shocks from other subsectors, they do not transmit risk as strongly themselves.
-In contrast, multiline insurers, by virtue of their diversified business models, emerge as primary channels through which shocks are propagated.
-Life and health insurers and property and casualty insurers display moderate levels of interconnectedness, with both “to” and “from” contributions balancing out in a way that suggests mutual risk reinforcement.
-The reinsurance subsector, despite its risk-absorption function, is not immune; it plays a pivotal role during extreme events, as its contribution to overall spillovers rises significantly when market conditions deteriorate.
+At the insurance subsector level, we uncover substantial heterogeneity.
+Insurance brokers generally exhibit low ``contribution to others,'' meaning that they are relatively sensitive to shocks from other subsectors but transmit less risk themselves.
+In contrast, multiline insurers emerge as primary channels through which shocks are propagated, consistent with their broader and more diversified business models.
+Life and health insurers and property and casualty insurers display intermediate levels of interconnectedness, with ``to'' and ``from'' spillovers that suggest mutual reinforcement.
+Reinsurers, despite their risk-absorption role, become especially important during stress episodes, when their contribution to aggregate spillovers rises significantly.

-By mapping the interconnections among individual insurance companies, we construct weighted and directed networks for each risk indicator.
-These networks reveal a core cluster of systemically important firms that repeatedly emerge as central nodes across the log-return, volatility, VaR, and ES networks.
-Companies such as Aegon, Allianz, Generali, Zurich, Aviva, and Swiss Re are consistently identified as having high “contribution to others” scores.
-Their central positions imply that shocks affecting these firms are more likely to spread throughout the system.
-Additionally, the network topology uncovers both subsector and geographic clustering.
-For example, Turkish insurers tend to cluster together, suggesting that local market conditions or regulatory environments may lead to tighter risk interdependencies.
-Similarly, firms from certain regions (e.g., Slovenian companies) form isolated clusters, which might warrant focused regulatory attention.
-We extract from the four networks their respective central communities, by adopting an ad hoc algorithm.
-The intersection of the four central communities consists of only eight insurance companies, emphasizing their overall systemic relevance.
-Notably, the composition of this intersection is able to capture the list of the so-called Global Systemically Important Insurers (G-SIIs) provided by the Financial Stability Board until 2016, when the designation of G-SIIs was officially suspended.
+We then zoom in to the individual-firm level.
+By mapping the interconnections among listed insurance companies, we construct weighted and directed networks for each risk indicator.
+These networks reveal a core cluster of systemically important firms that repeatedly emerges across the return-, volatility-, VaR-, and ES-based networks.
+Companies such as Aegon, Allianz, Generali, Zurich, Aviva, and Swiss Re are consistently identified as highly central in terms of ``contribution to others,'' suggesting that shocks affecting these firms may be more likely to propagate through the system.
+The network topology also reveals both subsector and geographic clustering.
+For example, Turkish insurers tend to cluster together, suggesting the importance of local market or regulatory conditions, while firms from smaller markets (e.g., Slovenian insurers) sometimes form relatively isolated clusters.